 The fact that the stem cells utilized during the procedure are derived from the patient’s own adipose tissue and remain protected in a closed, sterile loop until they are redeployed into the patient minimizes the risk of infection or rejection.
 During the initial consultation process, patients should expect the doctor to detail any potential risks or complications associated with the procedure.

 As with any medical procedure or treatment, there is always some amount of risk.
-However, the risk for stem cell therapy is considered extremely low, as we use adult stem cells harvested from the patient’s own body and then returned during the same procedure, without any manipulation of the cells.
+However, the risk for stem cell harvesting is considered extremely low, as we harvest adult stem cells harvested from the patient’s own body.
+The tissue processing process at the lab does not involve any manipulation of the cells.
 This is done in a sterile, closed loop that protects the cells from outside contact with the environment and any bacteria or organisms that might contaminate the cells.
 This way, the cells are a perfect match with little to no chance of rejection or infection.

-Patients considering a stem cell procedure in which adipose-derived stem cells are taken from the patient’s own tissue before being redeployed will be pleased to learn that the procedure is considered both safe and minimally invasive.
-A great deal of data has been collected from patients who have previously undergone a stem cell therapy to further confirm the safety and efficacy of adipose-derived stem cell treatment, and the data collected thus far demonstrates that an adverse event is a highly unlikely patient outcome.
+Patients considering a stem cell procedure in which adipose-derived stem cells are harvested from the patient’s own tissue before being processed will be pleased to learn that the procedure is considered both safe and minimally invasive.
+A great deal of data has been collected from patients who have previously undergone a stem cell procedures to further confirm the safety and efficacy of adipose-derived stem cell treatment, and the data collected thus far demonstrates that an adverse event is a highly unlikely patient outcome.

-It is quite uncommon for patients to experience any significant side effects stemming from stem cell treatments involving the use of the patient’s own adult mesenchymal stem cells, but, as with any medical procedure, there is the possibility that a patient might experience certain side effects after undergoing treatment.
+It is quite uncommon for patients to experience any significant side effects stemming from stem cell procedures involving the use of the patient’s own adult mesenchymal stem cells, but, as with any medical procedure, there is the possibility that a patient might experience minimal side effects after undergoing treatment.

-Although adipose-derived stem cell therapies are considered minimally invasive, some patients might experience minor postoperative discomfort around the site of the 2mm puncture used to secure stem cells for the purpose of redeployment.
-There is also the possibility of an infection affecting the patient following the procedure’s completion, but the use of a sterile, closed loop system -- along with the fact that the stem cells are harvested from the patient and reinserted without any manipulation -- makes this an extremely unlikely outcome.
+Although adipose-derived stem cell therapies are considered minimally invasive, some patients might experience minor postoperative discomfort around the site of the 2mm puncture used to secure stem cells.
+There is also the possibility of an infection affecting the patient following the procedure’s completion, however this is highly unlikely.

-Generally speaking, it is unlikely that a patient’s use of lotion, gel, or other topical products will interfere with the area being injected with stem cells.
+Generally speaking, it is unlikely that a patient’s use of lotion, gel, or other topical products will interfere with the harvesting procedure.
 That being said, it is always best for patients to disclose the specific lotion, gel, or topical product they use so that the doctor performing the procedure is able to evaluate whether a particular product might interfere in some way.

-It is possible that stem cell therapy might be inhibited if patients are taking other medications or are currently undergoing some other type of medical treatment.
-During the initial consultation process, the patient should take great care to disclose any medications they are taking and any treatments they are undergoing so that the doctor can determine the patient’s eligibility for treatment.
-Patients taking blood thinners or those with an active infection, for example, could be excluded from treatment under certain circumstances.
+It is possible that stem cell procedures might be inhibited if patients are taking other medications or are currently undergoing some other type of medical treatment.
+During the initial consultation process, the patient should take great care to disclose any medications they are taking and any treatments they are undergoing so that the doctor can determine the patient’s eligibility for the harvesting procedure.

-With the seemingly endless possibilities associated with stem cell therapy and treatments, it should come as no surprise that doctors and researchers are working diligently to ensure patients have access to the most cutting-edge medical care possible.
+With the seemingly endless possibilities associated with stem cell procedures, it should come as no surprise that doctors and researchers are working diligently to ensure patients have access to the most cutting-edge medical care possible.
 Through investigational studies and clinical trials, researchers and doctors have made a number of critical advances in the field of regenerative medicine.

-In what is perhaps one of the most critical of these recent advances, the development of treatment methodologies that rely on adipose-derived adult stem cells has eliminated the need for doctors to culture stem cells in a lab before deployment into the patient.
-Since the mesenchymal stem cells taken from fat tissue are available in far greater numbers -- over a thousand times greater -- than stem cells taken from bone marrow, doctors have more than enough stem cells available for immediate deployment into the patient.
+In what is perhaps one of the most critical of these recent advances, the development of harvesting methodologies that rely on adipose-derived adult stem cells has eliminated the need for doctors to culture stem cells in a lab.
+Since the mesenchymal stem cells taken from fat tissue are available in far greater numbers -- over a thousand times greater -- than stem cells taken from bone marrow, doctors have more than enough stem cells available for future deployment.

 Patients, doctors, and researchers are right to be excited about what the future might hold for stem cell therapy, particularly since recent developments in the field of regenerative medicine have highlighted the seemingly limitless potential uses of stem cells in the treatment of so many different medical conditions.
 Despite the success of currently available treatment methodologies, there is still a great deal of research and analysis that must be conducted to ensure new treatments are safe and effective in delivering the best possible medical outcome for the patient.